Yangu69/Yangu69/README.md

 ### Lane Warrior
 ![menu_background_3](https://user-images.githubusercontent.com/42221923/143770745-ff09f2f5-58cf-49d3-8a66-5ff6fe394b27.png)

 **Lane Warrior** is a game being created in Unity that will be released for Android devices.
-Repository with detail can be found [here](https://github.com/Yangu69/Lane-Warrior).
+Repository with details can be found [here](https://github.com/Yangu69/Lane-Warrior).